Log in

 Content marketing success goes beyond the purchase.
 You create content that keeps customers engaged and that generates repeat business.

 Content marketing provides long-term benefits.
 Many pieces of content have a long shelf life.
 A well-written blog post or video can attract and engage audiences for months or years.
-As a result, content marketing tends to be more cost-effective and support the customer journey better than traditional advertising.
+As a result, content marketing tends to be more cost-effective and support the customer journey better than traditional advertising, especially when aligned with a well-defined customer journey map.

 Types of content marketing formats you should know